 Column (c) - Elected cost.
-Enter the amount you elect to expense.
+Enter the amount you elect to expense (including the combined cost of all qualified real property that you elected to treat as section 179 property).
 You do not have to expense the entire cost of the property.
 You can depreciate the amount you do not expense.
 See the line 19 and line 20 instructions.